Tales of the Jazz Age: Critical appraisal

-According to Elbe, Fitzgerald characterized some of the short fiction as "cheap and without the spontaneity of my first work."
-Elbe adds that "Tales of the Jazz Age suffers badly from the inclusion of some early writing which might better have remained in The Nassau Literary Review, where it first appeared."
+According to biographer Kenneth Eble, Fitzgerald characterized some of the short fiction as "cheap and without the spontaneity of my first work."
+Eble adds that "Tales of the Jazz Age suffers badly from the inclusion of some early writing which might better have remained in The Nassau Literary Review, where it first appeared."

 Several stories in Tales of the Jazz Age are notable for their "authorial self-consciousness" registered through Fitzgerald's editorial remarks directed towards the reader.
 Literary Critic John Kuehl writes:

 [T]he author's voice tends to intrude upon and dominate the stories, whether narrated in the third-person or in the no less omniscient first-person.
 The characters tell neither their own stories nor other people's tales; with few exceptions, they are objects viewed through authorial eyes instead of filters through whom the action unfolds.

 Kuehl argues that this "egotistical foregrounding" tends to squander Fitzgerald's literary talents in favor of an intrusive approach that fails to adequately dramatize his narrative.

 Theme

-The stories comprising Fitzgerald's earliest professional fiction were largely concerned with inherited wealth and the "indolent rich."
+Fitzgerald's earliest professional stories largely concerned inherited wealth and the "indolent rich."
 These preoccupations transitioned, however, toward narratives involving a broader spectrum of social classes, including "businessmen, writers, performers, priests and white-collar workers."
 Critic John Kuehl reports that this emerging focus on essentially democratic concerns "reaches its apotheosis in 'May Day,' where various socioeconomic classes meet."